tiagobento/kie-tools/README.md

 The `stunner-editors` package contains the BPMN, DMN, and SceSim Editors that are used in many applications of Apache KIE Tools.
 After cloning the repo, start with a fresh build.

-- `pnpm bootstrap -F @kie-tools/stunner-editors...`
+- `turbo run bootstrap -- -F @kie-tools/stunner-editors...`

-- `pnpm -F @kie-tools/stunner-editors... build:dev`
+- `turbo build:dev -F @kie-tools/stunner-editors...`

 After that, you're ready to start developing the Editors individually.